Bhushan Power lenders accept conditions of JSW Steel

-New Delhi, March 5 (IANS) In a breakthrough in one of the country's most high profile and delayed insolvency cases, majority of the lenders of the bankrupt Bhushan Power and Steel have accepted the condition of the JSW Steel that if the Supreme Court rules against the takeover, the lenders would return the money to the company.
+New Delhi: In a breakthrough in one of the country's most high profile and delayed insolvency cases, majority of the lenders of the bankrupt Bhushan Power and Steel have accepted the condition of the JSW Steel that if the Supreme Court rules against the takeover, the lenders would return the money to the company.

 Sources told IANS that voting is underway currently and over 66 per cent votes, have already been casted in favour of accepting JSW's condition.
 It is likely to cross the 90 per cent mark by the end of the voting process, they said.